There is no doubt that preparing for the GED and successfully passing the exam require stronger organizational skills

 Going to College

-If you attain college-ready (range 165-174) or college-ready PLUS credits (175-200) scores on the GED test, you may even see the requirement to take a college entrance test, remedial coursework, or submitting ACT or SAT scores waived.
+If you attain college-ready (range 165-174) or college-ready PLUS credits (range 175-200) scores on the GED test, you may even see the requirement to take a college entrance test, remedial coursework, or submitting ACT or SAT scores waived.

 Your GED diploma, particularly if you have reached college-ready scores, qualifies you to attend any college, including top-notch schools such as Harvard.

 Isn’t this enough evidence that earning your GED is worth it?
 So now, let’s take a look at what you need to do to get your GED diploma.

 Get Prepared for the GED Exam

 Crucial for success on the GED test is getting optimally prepared.
 The GED is a pretty rigorous exam that assesses your knowledge and skills at a level that’s similar to what high school seniors are expected to command upon graduation.

 The passing requirements and standards are actually set at such a level that some forty percent of high school graduates would not pass the exam on the first try!
 So the GED is pretty challenging, right?
 You’d better get well-prepared before taking the exam!

 There are four separate and independent subject tests (modules) on the GED exam that cover the fields of Literacy (Reasoning through Language Arts), Social Studies, Math (Mathematical Reasoning), and Science.